A travel guide to Isla Verde (Verde Island) in Batangas, Philippines.

 - When I reached Batangas Grand Terminal I asked around on how to go to Tabangao Aplaya, they told me to wait for jeepneys outside the terminal that has a “Balete” sign board and asked the driver to drop me off where Tabangao aplaya jeepneys passes by.
 According to them, this is the cheapest and fastest way going to Tabangao Aplaya.

 - From Tabangao Aplaya, take the passenger boat going to the island.
 Fare is Php 150.
 The boat leaves at around 8am.

 - Make sure to leave early in the morning to avoid hassle since there is only 1 trip going to the Island.

-- Passenger boats depart the island at around 4 in the morning.
+- Passenger boats depart to the island at around 4 in the morning.
 Fare is 150

 - Some resorts has their own boat so you can ask them to wait for you.
 Their boat leaves the island at around 11 am or late in the afternoon.
-Fare is Php 350 (Back and Forth).
+The fare is Php 350 (Back and Forth).

 How to get to Isla Verde from Batangas

 - Ride a jeepney going to Batangas City Proper or in Balagtas.